-EXCELLENCE • LEARNING • LEADERSHIP St John's School offers:
+St John's School offers:

-- A range of A2 courses

-- A limited range of vocational courses

-- L3 Extended Project Qualification

-- A regular review of progress involving teachers, students and parents

-- A supportive tutorial system for each student

-- Careers Advice and Guidance

-- Access to a dedicated Sixth Form study room area

-- Fantastic computer and internet facilities

-- The Duke of Edinburgh Award Scheme

-- Opportunities in Music, Drama and Sport

-- Leadership and responsibility opportunities within the school environment, including Head of House and Deputy Head of House.

-- Involvement with the Mediterranean Model United Nations (debating)

-- A UK-based Careers week to explore future study and employment opportunities (Design Your Future, p.11).
+- A range of A2 courses - A limited range of vocational courses - L3 Extended Project Qualification - A regular review of progress involving teachers, students and parents - A supportive tutorial system for each student - Careers Advice and Guidance - Access to a dedicated Sixth Form study room area - Fantastic computer and internet facilities - The Duke of Edinburgh Award Scheme - Opportunities in Music, Drama and Sport - Leadership and responsibility opportunities within the school environment, including Head of House and Deputy Head of House. - Involvement with the Mediterranean Model United Nations (debating) - A UK-based Careers week to explore future study and employment opportunities (Design Your Future, p.11). - A wide and varied Post-16 experience for all students

 Broaden your Horizons

 Alongside your academic courses we endeavour to offer you opportunities to broaden your horizons through a range of additional activities.
 We have an extensive enrichment programme providing the opportunity to develop new skills and interests.
 During the school day and after school, courses will be available for you to opt into.
 Once you have opted for a course you will be expected to show commitment and attend every session.
 We currently offer a range of courses and are open to suggestions for new courses that can enrich your experience at St Johns'.

 - 6th Form Committee

-- J School Newsletter
+- School Newsletter

 - Level 3 Sports Leader programme

 - Sports teams

-- J Fitness training
+- Fitness training

-- J Peer mentoring
+- Peer mentoring

-- J Academic mentoring
+- Academic mentoring

 - Charity work

 - Drama productions

 - School Band

 - School Ambassador roles

+- Opportunities for work related learning